Why a consulting agreement is important

 It is important for the modern independent consultant to realize that we live in an age where people within client organizations change quickly.
 Without a written agreement of terms, you are without protection.

-- Contracts are part of establishing a non-employee relationship with your client.
+Consultng agreements are part of establishing a non-employee relationship with your client.
 It not only protects you – it protects your client.
 If an organization misclassifies an employee as “independent contractor,” they could be held liable for penalties, extra taxes, recordkeeping, and safety requirements.
-A contract is an important step in validating the independent contractor relationship that you enter into with a client.
+A consulting agreement or contract is an important step in validating the independent contractor relationship that you enter into with a client.

-- Contracts ensure that you and the client have put your respective expectations in writing.
+Contracts ensure that you and the client have put your respective expectations in writing.
 A contract clearly articulates the services to be performed, the timeline for completion, duration of the contract, and payment terms and conditions.
-Consulting contracts establish a solid foundation for you and your client.
+Consulting agreements also establish a solid foundation for you and your client.

 A consulting agreement can be as simple as a single page or a lengthier document; what matters is that you have a legal framework in place, signed by both parties, that covers the worst case scenario.